ProfessionalCSharp/ProfessionalCSharp2021/README.md

 * Chapter 31 - Patterns with XAML Apps
 * Chapter 32 - Styling Windows Apps (Styling)
 * Chapter 33 - Advanced Windows Apps (AdvancedWindows)
-* Chapter B1 - Maui (Maui)

-In case you've some issues to compile and run the samples, create an issue in the [Professional C# 9 GitHub repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp9).
+In case you've some issues to compile and run the samples, create an issue in the [Professional C# and .NET (2021) GitHub repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021).

 > Have fun coding and enjoy the book!